Tobacco Product Problem Reports

 - Seizures and e-cigarette use reports submitted 12/19/2010-3/20/2019: Since June 2018, the FDA observed a slight but noticeable increase in reports from people who use e-cigarettes and have experienced seizures.
 Many of these reports involve youth or young adult e-cigarette users.
 The FDA is continuing to seek more information about seizures following e-cigarette use to identify common risk factors and understand if any e-cigarette product attributes such as nicotine content or formulation may contribute to seizures.

 - View reports about ENDS products submitted from 2009 - 2014, requested via FOIA.

 *Note: Full redacted reports and summary reports with overlapping dates contain duplicate information.
 The posted data does not include information submitted by researchers, information submitted by manufacturers in response to FDA requirements or information reported as a potential tobacco product violation of the Tobacco Control Act.

 FDA is making reports about tobacco product problems available on the website and in our openFDA database so the public can more easily access this information.
 The reports allow interested parties to learn more about commonly reported potential tobacco product problems.
 Previously, tobacco-associated health and product problems reported to FDA were available to the public upon request under the Freedom of Information Act (FOIA).
 Currently, these reports are made publicly available and posted quarterly to the Tobacco Product Problem page.

-- Report identification (ID) numbers in summary reports are randomly generated and may not be sequential.
+- Report identification (ID) numbers in summary reports are randomly generated.

 - The information in summary reports comes directly from the submitted reports.
-The posted information does not represent an analysis, interpretation, or conclusion by FDA about whether the product actually caused the reported health or product problem.
+The posted information is directly from the submitted reports, without editing, and does not reflect analysis by FDA.

 - Submitted information may be inaccurate or incomplete.
 Reports to FDA may include inaccurate or incomplete information.
 For example, reports may not include information about whether the product was used correctly, or whether an individual also suffered from other medical conditions or used other tobacco products or medications at the same time.

 - FDA has not determined causality.
-The FDA is making this information available without evaluating whether the product caused the adverse experience or simply coincided with it.
+The inclusion of a report in this collection does not represent any conclusion about whether the product caused the adverse experience or simply coincided with it.